 Whenever a leader communicates, they will point out what is important to them and show their culture.
 In the process of developing leadership skills, it is important for leaders to spend time rethinking what they have told people and whether they are suitable for their positions or not.
 Showing respect and civility in conversations is also an effective tool for high-performance leadership.

 In addition to self-reflection, encouragement is also a low-cost, high-return tool that leaders should pay attention to.
 It is clear that any team responds positively to praise, recognition and encouragement as this is a natural instinct of the human being.
-The great leaders will take the blames when the plan is broken but leave the team members all credits when everything goes well.
+Great leaders will take the blames when the plan is broken but leave the team members all credits when everything goes well.

 4. The leader’s decision on the action time

-The decided timing of action is a sign showing the leader's level.
+The decided timing of the action is a sign showing the leader's level.
 Although it raises serious controversy, the words are not as important as the timing and method of action.
 The timing of the action has a much greater impact than verbal, which implies what is important to the leader and emphasises the determination to invest in their high-performance leadership.

 In the tough time, great leaders will be ready to take part in the process of achieving goals and do whatever necessary.
 They know how to do it, and how to help their team accomplish it.
 They can lead, but if necessary, are ready to give the team’s members power and let them take the glory.